cjdelisle/cjdns/doc/Whitepaper.md

 A still more subtle problem with variable width encoding is that a Label for the route between nodeA to nodeB may be different depending on how one reached nodeA.
-Since this would be a severe hinderence to efficient routing algorithms using path inferrence, a node is required to *describe* (through inter-router communication) how it encodes numbers.
+Since this would be a severe hindrance to efficient routing algorithms using path inference, a node is required to *describe* (through inter-router communication) how it encodes numbers.